MissionMarsFourthHorizon/operation-remote-resupply/Module 1/Operation Remote Resupply, Part 1.md

 <a name="Exercise4"></a>
 ## Exercise 4: Add common logic to the Portable project ##

-A common design pattern used in Xamarin Forms solutions is the [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) (MVVM) pattern, which facilitates a clean separation of the business logic from the user interface.
+A common design pattern used in Xamarin Forms solutions is the [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) (MVVM) pattern, which facilitates a clean separation of the business logic and user interface.
 In this exercise, you will implement a model and a view-model in C# and place them in the Portable project so that they are shared by the iOS, Android, and Windows apps.
 You will also import some helper classes used by the view-model and by the user interface.

 1. In Solution Explorer, right-click the **DroneLander (Portable)** project and use the **Add** > **New Folder** command to add a folder named "Common" to the project.
-Then repeat this step to add folders named "Models," and "ViewModels" to the project.
+Then repeat this step to add folders named "Models" and "ViewModels" to the project.

 1. Right-click the "Common" folder that you just added and use the **Add** > **Existing Item...** command to import all of the files from the lab's "Resources\Portable\Common" folder.
 These files contain helper classes that implement commanding and property-binding notifications.